Explore Old Hand Tools in Pictures

 Antique Radial Saw

 Surely one of the most important of the vintage hand tools, if not the most important, was the grindstone.
 The grindstone was used to keep the other tools sharpened and in good working order.
 Because these are so heavy and difficult to ship, most people buy and sell them locally rather than online.
 In good shape, antique grinding wheels sell for around $200 - $300.

 Brace and Bit

-The carpenter's rip saw allowed carpenters to cut withthe grain of wood to make clean, straight lines.
+The carpenter's rip saw allowed carpenters to cut with the grain of wood to make clean, straight lines.
 The rip saw is a coarse saw, important in cutting boards.
-As you visit yard sales, flea markets and auctions, look for more antique tools such as saws, planes and drills for your collection.
+These old tools can hold their value well, with examples in good condition selling for $100 to $300.

 Hammers have been around for centuries, and although there are many styles and sizes, their basic design hasn't changed significantly over the years.
 This means that an antique hammer can work just as well today as it did more than a century ago.
 These antique hand tools can also be attractive collectibles to display on your wall or in your workshop.
 Many sell for $50 to $100, although especially rare or lovely examples can be worth much more.